 Related: The special operations helicopters of the Vietnam War

-When I was a 20-something-year-old, so a much younger and less gray version of the old guy that exists today, I was gearing up to go to Camp Mackall and take on the SFQC.
-To date myself even further, this was in the day before Selection existed.
+When I was a 20-something-year-old, in the days before Selection existed, I was gearing up to go to Camp Mackall and take on the SFQC.
 The old Phase I of the SFQC had many Selection-type harassment/training events that would whittle down the class.

-Our first cadre-led ruck started off quickly but not overly so.
-Soon, however, this short sergeant with stumpy legs was flat out blasting through the sand where I thought any second rooster tails would be flying off the backs of his boots.
-My bud rucking beside me asked, “WTF, is that dude hydroplaning through the sand?
-His boots don’t sink in the sand.”
+Our first cadre-led ruck started off somewhat quickly.
+Soon, however, this short sergeant with stumpy legs was flat out blasting through the sand.
+My bud rucking beside me asked if that dude was hydroplaning through the sand since his boots weren’t sinking in it.

 By the end of the course, our rucking had become nearly second nature to us all.
 We were constantly adding more and more gear to the rucks and yet our speed increased.
 The Army standards of 12 miles in under three hours with 45 pounds was a walk in the park by then.